Veterinary Technician (VET.MCC.REC)

 - Take the ACCUPLACER Test, all three parts - Reading, Writing and Elementary Algebra, at Macomb Community College.
 Testing deadline for program entry is February 15th each year.
 These scores are used by Macomb as part of their selective admissions process.
 Additionally, for all selective admissions, Macomb Community College requires HESI testing.
 Please call (586) 445-7423 to schedule a test date.2,3

-- Contact the Southfield Campus of Oakland Community College before December 1 if you wish to be considered for admission to Macomb Community College for the following September.
-For Example: if you wish to be considered for admission to MCC for September of the next academic year, you must contact the Health Professions Department at (248) 233-2917 before December 1 of the current academic year for the referral form before applying to MCC.
+- Contact the Southfield Campus of Oakland Community College before February 1 if you wish to be considered for admission to Macomb Community College for the following September.
+For Example: if you wish to be considered for admission to MCC for September/Fall of the next academic year, you must contact the Health Sciences Department at (248) 233-2917 before January 15 of the current academic year for the referral form before applying to MCC.

-For further information about preparation for the reciprocal arrangement programs, contact the Oakland Community College, Health Professions and Technologies Office at Southfield Campus, (248) 233-2917 or a counselor on any OCC campus.
+For further information about preparation for the reciprocal arrangement programs, contact the Oakland Community College Health Sciences Office at Southfield Campus, (248) 233-2917 or a counselor on any OCC campus.
 For further information specific to any reciprocal program contact: Macomb Community College, Health and Human Services at (586) 286-2097.

 Prerequisite courses to be taken at Oakland Community College